Q) What forensic

 Q) Can I get

-forensic chemistry or chemistry research?
+involved with forensic chemistry or chemistry research?

 A) Yes, of course.
 Our chemistry faculty members are very research